pawelngei/alxd.org/content/05en_PyConPL.md

 The fact that this list consist mainly of beginner-level or unrelated to the language itself presentations may say a lot about the profile of this conference.
 Luckily, lightning talks presented a lot of nice open source ideas, such as [Saleor](http://blindstore.github.io/) (Satchless fork), [Blindstore](http://blindstore.github.io/) (completely private database), or using Sage Notebook to teach physics.

 The complete list of presentations and workshop materials can be found at the conference's [Github](https://github.com/PyConPL/Book/tree/master/2014), what I learned by accident, just seconds before publishing this blogpost.
-While this is indeed a nice touch I think that organizers could be *a little* more verbose about that.
+While this is indeed a nice touch I think that organisers could be *a little* more verbose about that.

 Another disturbing question (especially after the [Czech discussion](https://www.youtube.com/watch?v=G-9VgEtK4Y8)) was misogyny, or rather sexualization of women attending the conference.
 Even though the Code of Conduct was stated quite clearly at the very beginning, some participants reported being groped during the ending grill party.